Produce Camp 2021: Episode 4.1 (March 12, 2021)

 After the 1st Public Evaluations Stage, R1SE performed the Chinese lyrics of this year's theme song 《我们一起闯》 while Amber Liu performed the English lyrics 《Chuang, To-Gather, Go!》.
 All trainees were shocked to hear that they would be required to memorize the choreography and learn both the Chinese and English lyrics of the song.
 Many of the trainees struggle with the languages they are fluent in and the challenge to memorize everything in a short period of time.
 All 90 trainees are evaluated by the mentors and there are drastic changes among the trainees' new class.
 Rikimaru, Liu Yu, Wu Yuheng, and Hu Yetao who were previously evaluated as Class A in the 1st Public Evaluations Stage have retained their ranks in which the mentors gave them high remarks in maintaining their grade.
-Lai Yaoxiang who was evaluated as Class F back-to-back had risen to Class A. Among the new set of Class A students, Liu Yu was voted to become the center of the music video.
+Lai Yaoxiang who was evaluated as Class F back-to-back had risen to Class A. One were named as the new members of Class A, namely Patrick/Yin Haoyu among the new set of Class A students, Liu Yu was voted to become the center of the music video.
 Liu Yu vowed that he will break the center curse since in the Produce China series, all of the centers in the music videos didn't end up in the debuting group.

 Episode 4.2 (March 12, 2021)

 The trainees were asked to do a rearrangement of the official theme song by interpreting it in their own preferred styles and perform it.
 This task was given as an opportunity to the trainees to show their talent and potential and appeal to the audience.
 Trainees are free to choose members to make a team with a minimum of 5 people and a maximum of 11 people.
-Less than a week, the trainees performed in the presence of the national producer, Deng Chao and mentors are Ning Jing, Zhou Shen and Amber Liu.
+Less than a week, the trainees performed in the presence of the national producer, Deng Chao and mentors are Ning Jing, Zhou Shen, and Amber Liu.